hsuanyuehpeng/openvdb/README.md

 [Original OpenVDB README](https://github.com/hsuanyuehpeng/openvdb/blob/master/README_OpenVDB.md)

-##Note: This readme is not 100% complete yet, but it should get you going in building openvdb static lib.
+##Note: README not 100% complete yet, but should get you going in building the static lib.

 #OpenVDB Building on Windows, VS2013, x64